OutSystems/docs-howtos/src/front-end/set-favicon-reactive/faq.md

 1. Right-click **Resources** and select **Import resource**.

+1. In the **Add Resource**, select an ICO image with the new favicon.

 1. In **Search**, enter `favicon.png` and select **Search in this Module**.

     <div class="info" mardkwon="1">